-New images from Thomson Ecology show how far microplastics have reached into our food chain, affecting organisms on a microscopic scale
+New images from Thomson EC show how far microplastics have reached into our food chain, affecting organisms on a microscopic scale

-Ecology consultancy Thomson Ecology has released images that show microplastics, including microbeads found in cosmetics and fragments of fishing equipment, ingrained in our ocean’s food chains at even the smallest level.
+Ecology consultancy Thomson EC has released images that show microplastics, including microbeads found in cosmetics and fragments of fishing equipment, ingrained in our ocean’s food chains at even the smallest level.

 The images show organisms no bigger than 2mm, such as the amphipod shrimp, covered in fragments of plastic.

 The pictures were taken of animals fished up from the beds of a British estuary, and include images of a scale worm (2mm) and an oligochaete tubificoides amplivasatus (1mm).

 It is estimated that every year 8 million tonnes of plastic enter our oceans, with 70% of all marine waste sinking to the ocean floor.